Chart Color Schemes

 Housing

-West Pennant Hills is characterized by a predominantly suburban housing profile, with above-average rates of outright home ownership
+West Pennant Hills is characterized by a predominantly suburban housing profile, with strong rates of outright home ownership

-In West Pennant Hills, as per the latest Census evaluation, 90.7% of dwellings were houses, with the remaining 9.3% comprising semi-detached homes, apartments, and other types.
-This differs from Sydney metropolitan areas which had no recorded houses or other dwellings at that time.
-Home ownership in West Pennant Hills stood at 45.1%, with mortgaged properties making up 42.4% and rented dwellings accounting for 12.5%.
-The median monthly mortgage repayment was $3,033, aligning with Sydney metro's average, while the median weekly rent was $641.
-Nationally, West Pennant Hills' mortgage repayments were significantly higher than the Australian average of $1,863, and rents were substantially above the national figure of $375.
+West Pennant Hills' dwellings, as per the latest Census, were 90.7% houses and 9.3% other types such as semi-detached homes, apartments, and others.
+Home ownership stood at 45.1%, with mortgaged dwellings at 42.4% and rented ones at 12.5%.
+The median monthly mortgage repayment was $3,033, and the median weekly rent was $641.
+Compared nationally, West Pennant Hills' mortgage repayments were significantly higher than the Australian average of $1,863, while rents were substantially above the national figure of $375.

 Frequently Asked Questions - Housing